willzekuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script fot task 9 sets the mode to -rwxr-x-wx
 The script for task 10 sets the mode of the file hello the same as olleh’s mode.
 The script for task 11 adds the execute permission to all subdirectories of the current directory for the owner, group owner and all other users
+The script for task 12 creates a directory called my_dir with permissions 751 in the working directory